-Xavor’s xEngine is a robust application integration solution which provides a basic infrastructure to connect your Agile PLM, Oracle E-Business Suite, Dynamics AX or CRM with other systems.
+Xavor’s xEngine is a robust application integration solution which provides a basic infrastructure to connect your Agile PLM system, Oracle E-Business Suite, Dynamics AX or CRM with other systems.
 Here’s a list of the top items I consider to be the things that you definitely need to know about this solution.

 xEngine is designed to be extensible, meaning that new systems can be integrated without any changes to the core infrastructure. xEngine has a very elastic adapter-framework which helps with an easy extension of the integrations.
 For example, you can choose from the list of application adaptors that xEngine provides OOB or you can create a custom one using services exposed by its adapter-framework.

 It exposes standards-based inbound & outbound interfaces that can send and receive data as messages to any system.
 Interoperability is the biggest competing factor when it comes to communication between systems.
 With xEngine’s highly extensible and solid design, you are able to achieve interoperability without any special effort with the data or structure of the integration.
 Once configured, the adapters act as the bridge between the end systems and take care of the date communication for you.

 Compared to the conventional integration solutions, xEngine’s deployment is fairly quick especially when using out of the box adapters.
 It does not require complex configurations with end systems to make it work.
 The solution is built on Microsoft based technologies and doesn’t require any third-party licenses.
 This .NET based solution uses a very small message database which can live in all major database systems like Oracle, MS SQL Server & MySQL.
 The upcoming versions of xEngine are being built and verified on technologies other than Microsoft to reach an even wider audience.